martafrr/work-form-react/README.md

 - it's strict about how code should be organized and makes it easier to maintain.
 - easy to debug because of its structure.

 ### Styled Components
 I have extracted the main reusable components in a design system folder.

 ### Responsive Design
 As the assignment had explicit width and height, I assumed that the app is only for Desktop view.
 Therefore I did not implement a Mobile, Tablet or Phablet design.

+### Next steps
+The next steps would be to:
+- create some mockups to handle form errors
+- create some mockups for mobile
+- cash the location results